-Even before the outbreak of the recent pandemic, poultry production worldwide has been facing challenges such as the reduction of antibiotics, alternative means of production and operational productivity.
+Even without the recent increase in avian flu infections, poultry production worldwide is facing massive challenges, such as the reduction of antibiotics, alternative means of production and operational productivity.
 These are our future tasks which we must not lose sight of.
 Consumers today are better informed and consequently demand more transparency and greater responsibility in establishing forms of husbandry that promote antibiotic reduction and animal welfare.

 Dr. Eckel’s highly effective feed additive Anta®Phyt helps producers and manufacturers in achieving their goals.
 With its phytogenic ingredients including medical plants as , Anta®Phyt supports a healthy gut flora and has antibacterial effects, especially against gram positive bacteria.